Telecommunication Device Distribution Program (TDDP)

 To qualify for the program, participants must meet all eligibility requirements for the TDDP program.

-In addition, participants must attend a series of six meetings at Temple University in Philadelphia.
+In addition, participants must attend a series of four meetings at Temple University in Philadelphia, plus two virtual meetings.
 These meetings will ensure that the participants receive the appropriate device, apps, and training, and help to assess device and training effectiveness.

 After completing all program requirements, participants will be able to keep the device.